hasura/api-codegen/README.md

 This shell script takes the module name, generates the Code Snippet based on the written function and saves the snippet file named as `test` in the given path.
 A docker image is built with the `test` file added.
 Docker container is run with the built image and is expected to only output the response of the sample http request.

+## Contributing

+We love community contributions.
+If you would like to contribute, raise a PR after testing your code generation logic.